c-cath/data-analysis-with-python/README.md

 ## Findings
-- Some regions outperform others in total sales.
+- Certain categories or groups contribute more significantly than others
-- Certain product categories contribute the majority of revenue.
+- Trends over time reveal patterns such as growth, decline, or seasonality
-- Sales trend shows fluctuations over time, indicating seasonality or market patterns.
+- Data inconsistencies and missing values were successfully cleaned and standardized
-- Profit margins and currency inconsistencies were successfully standardized.
+- Visualizations help clearly communicate key insights

 ## Conclusion
 This Python-based project demonstrates:
-- Efficient data cleaning and preprocessing using pandas.
+- Efficient data cleaning and preprocessing using pandas and NumPy.
-- Handling messy numeric, text, date, and currency data.
+- Handling messy numeric, text, date, and percentage data.
-- Effective visualization of key business insights using matplotlib and seaborn.
+- Exploratory data analysis across different types of datasets.
-- A practical approach to turning messy raw sales data into actionable insights.
+- Clear and effective visualization using matplotlib and seaborn.

 This project showcases practical skills in data analysis, business intelligence, and Python programming.